-Descansos is a project I have been working on for over 10 years now and have started printing.
+Descansos is a project I have been involved with for over 20 years.
 I was first drawn to Descansos or roadside markers when I lived in Utah.
 They were not as prolific at the time as they are here in Texas and in New Mexico.

-At this time I have over 80 sites recorded from California, New Mexico, Texas, and Hawaii.
-I use the Military Grid Reference System to notate location of the Descansos and the MGRS serves as the title for the images.
-I usually record more than one image at each location and in making prints of the site I am only selecting one image from the location for display currently.
+At this time, I have visited and photographed over 120 sites in California, Arkansas, Hawaii, Montana, New Mexico, Texas, Utah, and Wyoming.
+Due to the number of Descansos, I decided to use the Military Grid Reference System to notate location of each Descanso and the MGRS serves as the title for the images.
+I usually record more than one image at each location and while creating prints of the site, I am only selecting one image from the location for display currently.

 The Descansos can be quite ornate to very simple and are heart rending when reading some of the inscriptions left by the family and friends.
 Most disappear after a year as the family moves on and forgets to care for the marker or they are destroyed by weather or highway upkeep.